ManvithMogaveera/Breast-Cancer-Prediction-Model-Performance-Analysis-Precision-Recall-F1-Score-/README.md

 Result: Achieved 96% overall accuracy with excellent recall on malignant cases (100%), making the model highly reliable for medical screening tasks.

 🔥 This project showcases how ML + healthcare can work together to assist in early breast cancer detection.

+## 📌 Citation
+If you use this repository in your research or project, please give proper credit:

+**Manvith Mogaveera — Breast Cancer Prediction Model Performance Analysis**